CYD Screen Case

 Apply this approach

-This is how we approach add-ons for clients: define constraints, design for manufacture, and wire cleanly for service.
-If you want help integrating accessories or designing custom enclosures, see our 3D Printing and Design & Drafting services, or get in touch.
+This is how I approach add-ons for clients: define constraints, design for manufacture, and wire cleanly for service.
+If you want help integrating accessories or designing custom enclosures, start a project discussion below.

 Why not use KlipperScreen?